9. Assessment

 Microlearning | Completion of required Microlearning Modules and related quiz scores. |

 Student Experience Report or Presentation | Students prepare written, live, or video presentations or reports on their experience playing the simulation and business decisions and strategy.
-A template is available in section 9.1.2 |
+Or have students evaluate each other's performance.
+A template is available in section 9.1.2. |

 Activities | Printable activities can be assigned and graded. |